rob10campbell/PRoPS-colloids_setup/01-MacOS-Setup.md

 <br>
 # Git

 Git is a version management tool, especially useful for collaborating with others on shared code.
-If you don't already have a github account you can make one for free on [https://github.com/](https://github.com/).
+If you don't already have a Github account you can make one for free on [https://github.com/](https://github.com/).

 Once you have an account you should
 * Create a repository
 * [Set up Git on the command line (and clone your Github repository with SSH)](https://docs.github.com/en/get-started/quickstart/set-up-git#next-steps-authenticating-with-github-from-git) (This will allow you to contribute to files and repositories on Github from the command line)
 * [Optional] Fork this repository so you can keep up-to date (and help us keep it updated!), and clone it to your computer

+A great, low-pressure way to get more comfortable with Git commands and the workflow for collaborations on Github is by helping fix typos and formatting inconsistencies on an existing project.
+You are very welcome to do that with the PRoPS-colloids_setup guides to help us keep this information up-to-date and easy to read.